fermga/TNFR-LFS/tests/README.md

 implementations.
 Pairs whose similarity ratio exceeds the configured threshold (`0.9` by default) are emitted in the JSON report.
 Each entry lists both test identifiers (`path::qualified_name`) alongside the measured similarity so you can decide whether further parametrisation would remove duplication.
+The Makefile target automatically removes `tests/_report/*.json` after printing the summary so repeated runs keep the working tree clean.

+Use `make report-similar-tests-sweep` to execute the helper at thresholds 0.90, 0.88, and 0.85 in one go.
+Capture the counts printed for each threshold and attach them to your pull request description so reviewers can see whether new tests introduce fresh similarities.

 The most recent snapshot shows only one matching pair around the operator normalisation helpers, confirming that previous parametrisation work kept the